CLIMAAX/DROUGHTS/01_relative_drought/Risk_workflow_description_RELATIVE_DROUGHT.md

 The algorithm expects a table in which each row represent an area of interest, and each column a variable. **If different factors of vulnerability are accounted for (e.g., social, economic, etc.); each variable has to be named with a prefix according to the factor, i.e. Social_ Economic_ or Infrast_, followed by a number or the name of the variable.
 The first column contains the codes of the area of interest (e.g., NUTS3), which have to be identical to the codes as they appear in the NUTS2 spatial data from the <a href = "https://ec.europa.eu/eurostat/en/web/nuts/background">European Commission</a>**.
 :::

+Also for vulnerability, we created separate .csv tables for each dataset (historic and future projections) and for the years 2015-2050 (near-future) and 2050-2080 (far-future) under each SSP-RCPs combination.

 In this workflow we used the following data (provided in the vulnerability sample file):